GautamRaj-12/obsidian-git-sync/java-oops/05_polymorphism.md

 	- Yes, we can have any number of main methods in a class by method overloading.
 This is because JVM always calls main() method which receives string array as arguments only.
 - **Method Overloading and Type Promotion**
 	- ***AUTOMATIC PROMOTION***
-		- One type is promoted to another
+		- One type is promoted to another implicitly if no matching datatype is found.
+		-
 - **Different cases of Type Promotion**